-Explore a few of the Community Events that the DBDA has either enhanced or developed, and Initiatives we've launched to provide even more opportunity for Belmont residents to come together in a sense of community and support our downtown resiliency in times of crisis.
+Explore a few of the community events that the DBDA has either enhanced or developed, and initiatives we've launched to provide even more opportunity for Belmont residents to come together.

 On March 12, 2020, Gaston County declared a state of emergency due to COVID-19.
 The City of Belmont Main Street Program and the Downtown Belmont Development Association created the “Keep The Lights On” campaign to encourage the community to support downtown businesses through the pandemic.
 A “Keep The Lights On” video brought stark awareness to the effects COVID-19 could have on small businesses and captured 31,588 views on Facebook.
 The video also informed viewers of a “Keep the Lights On” page on the City of Belmont website with updated business information.
 Main Street staff maintained the webpage, which became a one-stop shop for customers to find out the operating status of businesses, changes to business hours, services, and offerings, and takeout and delivery options.
 Main Street staff also designed and distributed 10-minute curbside pickup signs to increase customer accessibility to downtown businesses.